ross-alexander/dq/scribing/liminal_court/liminal_court_items.md

 a minimum of 1.

-Sleeping in these robes opens the wearer's mind to strange, twisted visitations, preventing any recovery of FT for the first four hours
+Sleeping in these robes opens the wearer's mind to strange, twisted visitations, preventing any recovery of FT for the first four hours.

 ## Avant-Bras of Shielding